executors/executors/README.md

     e(x, ...)

-where `x` denotes an executor object, `e` denotes the function name and `...` demotes the parameters.
+where `x` denotes an executor object, `e` denotes the function name and `...` denotes the parameters.

 Each execution function is made up from a combination of three properties: it's **blocking semantics**, **directionality** and **carinality**.
 The combination of these properties determines the execution function's name,  parameters and semantics.